Best Apps for Architects – Our selection for 2019

 Best for: Solving construction-math problems on the jobsite or in the office, including completing layouts, plans, bids, and estimates

 Installing a calculator app on your phone saves you from lugging around a physical calculator.
 The Construction Master Pro App lets you solve tough construction-math problems on the jobsite or in the office, thereby reducing costly errors and saving time and money.
 CM Pro can help you do almost everything, from laying out stairs to figuring out how much drywall to use to calculating right angle solutions.
+Plus you can use the app to help manage projects with its advanced tape function that incorporates a number of features.
+It enables you to display, review, save and email inputs, descriptions and calculated values for each function.
+Use the function to record inputs and outputs for saving as a file to archives or as an attached PDF in an email.
 This app will help you and your crew on every phase of your project’s estimating, bidding and building process.

 - Dimensional math and conversions